-The capital of Spiti, Kaza is situated along the Spiti River at an elevation of 3,650 metres (11,980 ft) above mean sea level, is the largest township and commercial center of the Spiti Valley.
+The headquarters of Spiti Valley, Kaza is situated along the Spiti River at an elevation of 3,650 meters (11,980 ft) above mean sea level and is the largest township and commercial center of the Spiti Valley.

-Kaza is characterized by Buddhist Monasteries, high altitude villages, high altitude farming, rugged rocky terrain and rocky mountain slopes.
+Kaza is characterized by Buddhist Monasteries, high-altitude villages, high-altitude farming, rugged rocky terrain, and rocky mountain slopes.
 It is mainly famous for the Sakya Tangyud (Tang-rGyud) Gompa which dates back to the early 14th century and is built like a fortified castle with massive slanted mud walls and battlements with vertical red ochre and white vertical stripes.
-It is on the edge of a deep canyon and overlooking the town of Kaza.
+It is on the edge of a deep canyon overlooking the town of Kaza.

 Kaza is among the coldest places in India.
-The temperature varies greatly in a different seasons and during a day; January is the period of a year with an average temperature of -37 °C, while the July is hottest month with an average temperature of 13 °C.
+The temperature varies greatly in different seasons and during the day.
+January is the period of the year with an average temperature of -25 °C, while July is the hottest month with an average temperature of 10 °C.

 - Langza village